-Osteopathy has research data that shows that lower back pain is the most common presenting issue, for people seeking osteopathic assistance, showing very positive outcomes and satisfaction levels.
+What does help lower back pain?
+Osteopathy has research data that shows that lower back pain (lumbar spine pain) is the most common presenting issue, for people seeking osteopathic assistance (osteopath for back pain), showing very positive outcomes and satisfaction levels (lower back pain treatment).

-These positive effects from manual therapy and exercise, may be due to the increasing body of evidence, that pain is a brain interpretation of data, and the local structure itself, cannot consistently be linked with pain or general function.
+Additionally, some of these positive effects and patient’s experience of pain relief from manual therapy and exercise, may also be due to the increasing body of evidence, that pain is a brain interpretation of data, and the local structure itself, cannot consistently be linked with pain or general function.

 At Elementary Health we provide a seamlessly layered combination approach, of education and therapeutic application.
 This includes education of anatomy and pain theories, manual therapy, osteopathy, posture advice and training, lifestyle advice, hydrotherapy guidance, dietary overviews, and dynamic exercise therapy with motor control training rehabilitation.
 All of these work together to provide a uniquely structured approach, towards the aim of restoring your brain’s interpretation, or ‘mapping’ of your healthy functioning body, giving you back the control!